Release Labels

 Release Labels Summary

-screen has been redesigned to enhance user experience and displays the following detailed information for each release label that is created:
+screen has been designed to enhance user experience and displays the following detailed information for each release label created:

 Repository